danirus/django-inline-media/docs/index.rst

-.. django-inlines-media documentation master file, created by sphinx-quickstart on Mon Dec 19 19:20:12 2011.
+.. django-inline-media documentation master file, created by sphinx-quickstart on Mon Dec 19 19:20:12 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.